alvinang/AppAcademy/README.md

 * [App Academy coding-test](https://github.com/appacademy/prep-work), coding-test-1 (for online test 1), coding-test-2 + mini-curriculum for test 2
 * Find other programming questions on google around Ruby

-PS: I have not been accepted to AppAcademy yet as of September 23rd, 2013